 - a letter to the Sustainable Development and Construction Department, Real Estate Division from the owner(s) and/or tenant(s) requesting the license and stating the following: details of proposed use; whether property is vacant or improved, if improved, what type of building; number of jobs, if any, to be created by project; project start and end date; pending actions with other city departments such as zoning, subdivision, economic development and public works & transportation;

-- a non-refundable $750 application fee and a $50 recording fee payable to "Dallas County" in the form of Cashier Check or Money Order.
+- a non-refundable $750 application fee and a $75 recording fee payable to "City of Dallas" in the form of Cashier Check or Money Order.
 A personal or business check will not be accepted for the recording fee;

 - written concurrence of all abutting owners, if more than one, for the area proposed to be licensed;